likeastore/api-docs/README.md

 # Likeastore API

+The Likeastore API documentation

+## Overview

+Likeastore open API allows users and consumers to integrate and fetch and search content favorites on social medias.

+We offer 2 parts of API's:

+* [Users API](/docs/users/index.md) is for existing Likeastore users who wants to access their data and other Likeastore features.
+* [Consumers API](/docs/consumers/index.md) is for 3rd parties that want to collect social medias favorites for their own user.

 ## Format

 All data is returned in JSON format.
 Also all the data that is passed to the server, must be formatted as JSON message.
 To get JSONP-style responses, supply GET attribute <code>callback</code>.
 The <code>callback</code> parameter is the desired function name and must be alphanumeric.